-Items with intermittent, unpredictable demand are a growing part of business.
+Items with intermittent, unpredictable or "long tail" demand are a growing part of business.
 You don’t have to be an internet retailer like Amazon to see it.
 Companies are dealing with more slow moving items with unpredictable demand patterns, which is making demand forecasting and inventory management more difficult.

 Why the long tail is growing and its implications